topo-gps/ios-manual/en/routes/routes_record.rst

 The blue line indicates the loaded route with a length of 1.9 km, the red line the recorded route with a length of 778 m.

 Recording a route will cost a considerable amount of energy.
 Therefore regularly check your battery level while recording to make sure your device is not running out of power.
 Pause or finish a recording when your are no longer moving.
+On a typical modern iOS device recording costs about 6-8% of battery per hour.
+With a full good quality battery, it is possible to record a trip of up to 10 - 12 hours long.
+For longer recordings, you need to recharge your battery, for example with a powerbank.

+The amount of battery usage really depends on the quality and size of your battery, and on the other things you are doing while recording.
+Turning off the screen can make a considerable difference.
+You could also enable the switch 'Cover camera' in the :ref:`Switching off display section <sec-settings-switching-off-display>` of the settings.

+If you have saved the recorded route, you can inspect the amount of battery percentage used in the additional route details screen.
+To open the additional route details, open the route details screen, and then tap the title section just below the map.

 .. _ss-route-record-end:

 Ending recording
 ~~~~~~~~~~~~~~~~
-You can end the a recording of a route by tapping the :ref:`record timer <ss-rec-timer>` on the dashboard or by tapping 'Stop recording' in
+You can end the a recording of a route by tapping the route button or Menu > Routes to open the routes pop-up.
+Then tap 'Stop recording'.
+Alternatively, tap the :ref:`record timer <ss-rec-timer>` on the dashboard or tap 'Stop recording' in
 the record screen.
-The record screen can be opened by tapping the line of the recorded route on the map,
+The record screen can be opened by tapping the line of the recorded route on the map.
-and by selecting the record tab in the :ref:`routes screen <sec-routes-screen>`.

 A pop-up will appear asking you to stop the recording like in the example below: